 A Judge Who Isn't Convinced

-What most players miss in this story is that the settlement hasn't actually been approved yet.
-Judge James Donato has raised concerns about the deal, reportedly expressing skepticism about the sudden shift in the relationship between the two companies.
+What most players don't realize is that the settlement hasn't been approved yet.
+Judge James Donato has raised concerns about the deal, questioning the sudden shift in the relationship between the two companies.

-As reported by 80 Level, Donato noted: "The only changed circumstance that I can see right now is Epic and Google, two mortal enemies who pounded each other relentlessly in this courtroom for many years, are suddenly BFFs."
+In a court hearing covered by 80 Level, Donato said: "The only changed circumstance that I can see right now is Epic and Google, two mortal enemies who pounded each other relentlessly in this courtroom for many years, are suddenly BFFs."

-The key here is that the public even knows about these terms at all because Judge Donato denied a joint request from Google and Epic to keep the settlement details sealed.
-Despite Sweeney's transparent framing of posting the documents publicly on X, it was the court's decision, not Epic's, that made the information available in the first place.
+The public only knows about these terms because Judge Donato denied a joint request from Google and Epic to keep the settlement details sealed.
+Despite Sweeney's framing of posting the documents publicly on X, it was the court's decision that made the information available in the first place.

 Why This Matters for the Industry

 The Epic vs. Google case was one of the most closely watched antitrust battles in gaming.
-Epic scored a significant jury verdict in 2023, with jurors finding that Google had illegally maintained a monopoly through the Google Play Store.
-The settlement, whatever its final form, represents the conclusion of a fight that began when Epic deliberately triggered a policy violation in Fortnite to force the issue into court.
+Epic won a significant jury verdict in 2023, with jurors finding that Google had illegally maintained a monopoly through the Google Play Store.
+The settlement represents the conclusion of a fight that began when Epic deliberately triggered a policy violation in Fortnite to force the issue into court.

-The anti-disparagement clause, narrow or not, signals that Epic accepted meaningful constraints on its public advocacy in exchange for locking in the gains from the legal outcome.
+The anti-disparagement clause, narrow or not, means Epic accepted real constraints on its public advocacy in exchange for locking in the gains from the legal outcome.
 Whether that trade-off was worth it is a question the gaming industry will be watching closely, especially as similar app store battles continue elsewhere.

 Make sure to check out our articles about top games to play in 2026: